Bacolod Food Trip Guide

 3. Guapple Pie

-Guapple Pie is one of those desserts in Bacolod that personified its nickname of being the Sugar Capital of the Philippines.
+Guapple Pie is one of those desserts in Bacolod that personified its nickname as the Sugar Capital of the Philippines.
 Guapple Pie is, you guessed it, a pie that’s made with guava and apple.

 The pie’s name is simply a combination of these 2 fruits, with the delicious result being the crumbly pie with guava and apple filling with just the right amount of sweetness.